forwardemail/forwardemail.net/app/views/faq/index.md

 ## How do you perform DNS lookups on domain names

 We use CloudFlare's privacy-first consumer DNS service (see [announcement here][cloudflare-dns]).
-We set `1.1.1.1` and `1.0.0.1` as the DNS servers using `netplan` on our servers and test environments.
+We set `1.1.1.3` and `1.0.0.3` as the DNS servers (see <https://developers.cloudflare.com/1.1.1.1/1.1.1.1-for-families/>) using `/etc/resolv.conf` on our servers and test environments.

 ## How fast is this service